 2004 Pontiac Grand Prix Recalls

-In temperatures between -22 and -40 degrees F, and if one of the accelerator pedal return springs breaks, the engine may not return to idle within three seconds as required.
+In temperatures between -22 and -40 degrees F, and if one of the accelerator pedal return springs breaks, the engine may not return to idle as quickly as required.
 If this were to happen, more braking effort may be needed to stop the vehicle.
-Dealers will replace the accelerator pedal assembly.
-The recall began March 8, 2005.
-The GM recall number is 05018.

-On some vehicles, the front frame rear body mount bracket may crack.
-If ignored for too long, the bracket would degrade to a point where the intermediate steering shaft could separate, resulting in a loss of steering control and possibly a crash.
-Dealers will inspect the front frame assembly and replace it if necessary.
-The recall began August 16, 2004.
-The GM recall number is 04056.
+On some vehicles, the front sub frame may crack.
+If ignored for too long the excess movement could cause the steering shaft could separate, resulting in a loss of steering control and possibly a crash.

 The right rear brake hose fitting may not be tightened properly, which could result in a brake fluid leak.
 This condition could lead to a low brake pedal and increased stopping distance, increasing the risk of a crash.